Four NCAA Div. III championships

 After the first two Texas-Tyler hitters reached base in the sixth inning, Schulenberg returned to the circle and worked out of the jam with a pair of ground balls and a fly ball to right field.
 The Patriots put two runners aboard with a walk and an error in the seventh inning, but Schulenberg again pulled the game out of the fire as Sowers snared a line drive to third for the final out.

 “They swing it pretty well,” Wares said.
 “That seems to be their M.O.
 They’re a great team.
-We knew 2-0, 3-0, 4-0, it didn’t matter.
-I know in the regional they were behind East Texas Baptist 6-0 and came back and won it.
+We knew going up 2-0, 3-0, 4-0, it didn’t matter.
+In the regional they were behind East Texas Baptist 6-0 and came back and won it.
 Obviously they’re a very explosive team.”

 Schulenberg, named a third-team all-America honoree Thursday evening, closed a stellar sophomore campaign with a 16-4 mark.
 She went 7.0 innings, yielding three earned runs on five hits with three walks—two intentional—and three strikeouts.